DBremen/MyPowerShellSetup/docs/PowerShellUtilities.md

 > ### List of PowerShell utilities used on the command-line Several PowerShell modules and functions that I use to improve productivity on the PowerShell prompt.
-Those that I created/customized are either in a module (helpers.psm1) that I load from my profile.
+Those that I created/customized are either in a module (helpers.psm1) that I load from my profile (with -DisableNameChecking).
 Or in separate .ps1/.psm1 files that I also load from my profile (from a folder called \Utils).

 | Name | Type | Source | Description | Installation |
 | --- | --- | --- | --- | --- |